 David found a gap of sanity in which he was able to speak, and chose to fill it with the repeated words, “And he almost died!” and we once again burst into uncontrollable laughter.

 Now, as I write this, I am realizing that it sounds somewhat harsh.
-I suppose it might seem cruel to be laughing, especially so hard, at a child who almost drowned to death, especially while sitting in Catechism class.
+I suppose it might seem cruel to be laughing, especially while sitting in Catechism class, especially so hard, at a child who almost drowned to death because they swam to the bottom of the pool and breathed in.

 And I think that it is okay that I still chuckle to myself when thinking about it as an adult because, well… it’s just so funny.
 David’s one-sentence story told a much larger story, saturated with punch lines.

 It is not the fact that the kid almost died.
 It is the fact that he fell for it.

 See, it’s not even the fact that he fell for it.
 It is the idea that there is nothing to fall for.
 The creator of the concept that the bottom of the pool smells like strawberries almost certainly said such a thing, not to trick anyone, but simply because it was a funny concept.